 Section 4.
 Officers:

-A. The President shall serve as official head and public spokesperson of the Chapter, Executive Committee, and Board of Directors, and shall be an ex-officio member of all committees except the Nominating Committee and the Ethics Committee.
+A. The President shall serve as official head and public spokesperson of the Chapter, Executive Committee, and Board of Directors, and shall be an ex-officio member of all committees except the Nominating Committee.

 B. The Vice-President shall assume the duties of the President at the request of the President or in the absence or incapacitation of the president.

 C. The Secretary shall oversee the election process and be responsible for keeping the minutes of all Board of Director and Chapter meetings.
 The Secretary shall notify Chapter members of the date, time and place of Chapter meetings.
 The Secretary is responsible for maintaining the Chapter’s archives and correspondence and making Chapter minutes and Bylaws available to the membership.